-This program is designed to provide bilingual students with the knowledge and skills necessary to carry out the work associated with areas of written translation and oral interpretation (SOC in the workplace.
-Graduates are prepared for positions 273091) interpreters/translators, in-house translators/interpreters for the private sector including agencies. government translation/interpretation translators for agencies, hospital interpreters/translators. freelance translators/interpreters. and telephone Graduates have the beginning foundation to establish their own translation/interpretation business.
+This program is designed to provide bilingual students with the knowledge and skills necessary to carry out the work associated with areas of written translation and oral interpretation (SOC 273091) in the workplace.
+Graduates are prepared for positions as court interpreters/translators, in-house translators/interpreters for the private sector including translation/interpretation agencies, translators for government agencies, hospital interpreters/translators, freelance translators/interpreters, and telephone interpreters.
+Graduates have the beginning foundation to establish their own translation/interpretation business.